Jordan Dingle

-Jordan Dingle (born July 14, 2000) is an American professional basketball player for KK Vojvodina of the Basketball League of Serbia.
+Jordan Dingle (born July 14, 2000) is an American professional basketball player for Bora of the Kosovo Basketball Superleague.
 He played college basketball for the St. John's Red Storm and Penn Quakers, where he was a two-time All-Ivy League selection and the 2023 Ivy League Player of the Year.

 Early life and high school career

 Dingle grew up in Valley Stream, New York and initially attended Lawrence Woodmere Academy.
 Before the start of his junior year, he transferred to Blair Academy, a boarding school in Blairstown, New Jersey.

 College career

 Dingle became a starter during his freshman season and was named the Ivy League Rookie of the Year after averaging 13.5 points, 2.3 assists, and 3.4 rebounds per game.
 He took a leave of absence from Penn during his true sophomore year after the 2020–21 season was canceled in the Ivy League due to the COVID-19 pandemic.
 Dingle was named first-team All-Ivy League in 2022 after he averaged 20.9 points, 2.4 assists, and 3.6 rebounds over 26 games.
 Dingle finished second in the nation with 23.4 points per game and was named the Ivy League Player of the Year and won the Robert V. Geasey Trophy as the top player in the Philadelphia Big 5 as a junior.
 After the season he entered the NCAA transfer portal.

 Dingle committed to St. John's and newly-hired head coach Rick Pitino.
+He averaged 11.6 points and 1.7 assists per game.
+Following the season he applied for a fifth-year waiver but was rejected by the NCAA.